kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

 supports Container Network Interface (CNI) based networks (and does not support kubenet).**

 Several projects provide Kubernetes pod networks using CNI, some of which also support [Network Policy](/docs/concepts/services-networking/networkpolicies/).
-See the [add-onspage] (/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
+See the [add-ons page](/docs/concepts/cluster-administration/addons/) for a complete list of available network add-ons.
 IPv6 support was added in [CNI v0.6.0](https://github.com/containernetworking/cni/releases/tag/v0.6.0).
 [CNI bridge](https://github.com/containernetworking/plugins/blob/master/plugins/main/bridge/README.md) and [local-ipam](https://github.com/containernetworking/plugins/blob/master/plugins/ipam/host-local/README.md) are the only supported IPv6 network plugins in 1.9.

 **Note:** kubeadm sets up a more secure cluster by default and enforces use of [RBAC](#TODO).